realsun1/Clinic-Management-System/README.md

 ## Clinic Management System

-Welcome to the Clinic Management Syste.
+Welcome to the Clinic Management System.
 Here is a guideline to help you get started to run the code.

 > Requirements:
 - `JRE / JDK`